Kairotic/coding-with-knots/quipu.md

 App" and in 2016 David appeared on the Cerys Matthews Radio 6 Music show talking about Sonic Kayaks - turning paddlers into citizen scientists to help climate change research using music.
-Since 2013 he has lectured as associate professor of critical programming at the Robert Schumann School of Music and Media in Düsseldorf, and alongside Aymeric Mansoux and Marloes de Valk he created the satirical Facebook game Naked on Pluto which won the Telefonica Vida competition in
+Since 2013 he has lectured as assistant professor of critical programming at the Robert Schumann School of Music and Media in Düsseldorf, and alongside Aymeric Mansoux and Marloes de Valk he created the satirical Facebook game Naked on Pluto which won the Telefonica Vida competition in